StanfordORB/Stanford-ORB/README.md

 ### 1. Training

 We provide the example dataloaders for all structures [here](./orb/datasets/mymethod.py).
-Select one of the data dataloaders that best fit your method, and integrate it to your code.
+Select one of the data dataloaders that best fits your method, and integrate it to your code.

-For accurate evaluation, your model must be trained by each capture separately, which results in 42 sets of learned weights in total.
+Note: For accurate evaluation, your model must be trained by each capture separately (42 times in total).

 ### 2.Inferring

-Once the model is trained with a capture (e.g. `baking_scene001`), evaluation is done with the test data from the same capture (denoted as <i>test dataset</i> below) and from other captures of the same object, such as `baking_scene002` and `baking_scene003` (denoted as <i>novel datasets</i> below).
+Once your model is trained with one capture (e.g. `baking_scene001`), evaluation is done with the test data from the same capture (denoted as <i>test dataset</i> below) and the data from other captures of the same object, such as `baking_scene002` and `baking_scene003` (denoted as <i>novel datasets</i> below).

-Here we explain the input and output of each benchmark test:
+Here we explain the input and output of our benchmark tests:

 - Novel View Synthesis
   - Input 1: Poses from the test dataset;